wolliq/flask-rest-lsh/README.md

 }
 ```

+# Example GET
-# score sending a GET request with ID to score
+Score sending a GET request with ID to score
 ```
 /score/2
 ```

-# result interpretation
+# Result interpretation
+A majority vote is used to determine the verdict
 ```
 +--------+-------+---+--------+-----+--------------------+--------------------+
 |accepted|revenue| id|features|label|     scaled_features|              hashes|